 Ideally, the U.S. Census Bureau would change where it counts incarcerated people.
 They should be counted as residents of their home — not prison addresses.
 Unfortunately, that didn't happen in time for the 2020 Census, but states and local governments are changing how they use using the data published by the Census Bureau this redistricting cycle to avoid prison gerrymandering on their own.

-In fact, 2 states already counted incarcerated people at their home addresses for state and local redistricting purposes in the 2010 redistricting cycle, while 11 additional states have joined them for the 2020 redistricting cycle, and an one more state has a legislation in place for 2030.
+In fact, 2 states counted incarcerated people at their home addresses for state and local redistricting purposes in the 2010 redistricting cycle, while 11 additional states have joined them for the 2020 redistricting cycle, and an 4 more state has a legislation in place for 2030.
 And more than 200 rural governments have already implemented similar solutions on their own.

 What states can do